-Coil calibration is the method used to qualify a reel or coil of thermocouple wire / Thermocouple cable as suitable for use in temperature measurement applications.
+The calibration of coils is the method used to qualify a reel or coil of thermocouple wire / thermocouple cable as suitable for use in temperature measurement applications.

-All aerospace and automotive heat treatment specifications confirm coil calibration as an approved way of identifying and qualifying a coil or reel of thermocouple wire or cable.
+All aerospace and automotive heat treatment specifications confirm this as an approved way of identifying and qualifying a coil or reel of thermocouple wire or cable.

 Base Metal (Types K, N, T or J) and Noble Metal (Types R, S or B) metal thermocouple combinations.